efliks/megassembly/README.md

 If you are using Win9x, do not bother with CWSDPMI, because Windows has its own DPMI facility.
 You can start the effects directly.

-When watching an effect, press any key to exit to DOS.
+When watching an effect, press [escape] to exit to DOS.

 ## Future plans